Tpichardo/post-install-config/README.md

 <h2>Create Help Topics</h2>

 In osTicket, <b>Help Topics</b> are categories that help organize the types of issues or requests users submit.
-This is important because it helps determine which Department will handle the ticket.
+This is important because it helps the Users categorize the tickets when creating them and determines which Department will handle the ticket.

 1. Navigate to <b>Admin Panel -> Manage -> Help Topics</b>.
 2. Select <b>Add New Help Topic</b>.